weiserlab/ambuj/index.md

 > “In the future, increasing proportion of computer science research will be application-driven” - [Eric Brewer](https://en.wikipedia.org/wiki/Eric_Brewer_(scientist)) and [Mike Franklin](https://en.wikipedia.org/wiki/Michael_J._Franklin)

 We are interested in **wireless**, **networking**, and **embedded systems**, and their intersection with other domains.
-We  combine elements from electronics, communications, and computer science.
 As a group, we are not into "bean-counting".
 We work on meaningful problems with complex engineering component, and potential for real-world impact.

 Often, our projects involves collaborations with domain experts.
 A number of our projects are done in collaboration with leading companies in the area (ABB, NCS).